 “Baby boomer” does describe an age range, technically.
 The U.S. Census Bureau (and hospitality marketers) defines boomers as those born between 1946 and 1964.
 But, we are much more than an age range.
 Boomers are independent; we think of ourselves as special and unique, and have a hard time realizing that we will ever be old.
 We’re optimistic, positive, hard working and goal oriented.
 Now that the children are out of the house (or almost), we have more free time and more room in the budget for travel.

 Boomers bring energy to their travels.
 We’re willing to try new activities and embrace new experiences with an open mind.
 Boomers have a zest for life, both at home and on the road.

-P.S.
 Did you know that baby boomers purchase 80% of luxury vacations and adults aged 55 + account for one-third of all trips in the U.S.?
 Do you represent a PR company, destination or business interested in reaching an audience of active boomer travelers?
 We can help.
-Check out our PR and Advertising information.
+Learn how to Partner with us.

 And we’re always happy to talk boomer travel with the media.
 Start the conversation here.